Once upon a lovely spring day, a young grasshopper was frolicking in a meadow when he happened to meet a pretty young ant out on a scouting mission.

-So the grasshopper and the ant walked for awhile and the ant carefully marked every food source she found so that other ants could find it again.
-The grasshopper bounded here and there and was soon distracted and wandered away, but the ant kept on until she had done her job, then she went back to the place where she had find a dried up crabapple from last year, brown but still quite sweet.
+So the grasshopper and the ant walked for a while and the ant carefully marked every food source she found so that other ants could find it again.
+The grasshopper bounded here and there and was soon distracted and wandered away, but the ant kept on until she had done her job, then she went back to the place where she had found a dried up crabapple from last year, brown but still quite sweet.
 She looked around for someone to share it with but the grasshopper was nowhere to be seen.
 So she ate her fill and took some home to her sisters.

 Sometime later the grasshopper was frolicking in that self same meadow and came upon his friend the ant walking up a tree!

 “Oh dear lady, I see that you are nearly as agile as myself.
 Come and play with me and we will have a wonderful time.”

 “I’m sorry friend grasshopper,”replied the ant.”
 Today it is my turn to herd the aphids.”

 “Herding aphids?”
 The grasshopper was astonished.
 “Aphids don’t do anything but sit on leaves and suck.”

 “Yes.”
 Said the ant, “And they also make honeydew, which is delicious.
 We herd them from plant to plant and keep them safe because they are not quick or clever enough to do it themselves.”

 “That sounds like hard work.
 Why would you work so hard for such boring dumb creatures?”
 The grasshopper scoffed.